 - Manias, Panics, and Crashes – Charles Kindleberger

 - The Wealth of Nations – Adam Smith

 Thus, we hope that now you have a complete list of Economics books that can help you understand the multifarious nature of this discipline.
-Aspiring to study a degree in Economics?
+Aspiring to study for a degree in Economics or a career in economics?
 Our Leverage Edu experts are here to help you find the right course and university which can equip you with the best knowledge, skills and exposure to build a successful career in this field!
 Sign up for a free career counselling session today!